-Prevention: Reduce the chances of tick-related illness by observing strict insect precautions.
-(See Insect Precautions.)
+Prevention: Reduce the chances of tick-related illness by observing insect precautions.
 Perform full-body checks for ticks every day; don't forget to check the scalp, behind the ears, the back, and other hard-to-reach areas.
 Use a mirror or employ the buddy system with traveling companions.
 To remove a tick, first flick or pull gently to see if it comes off.
 If the tick is already embedded, pull it up from its back end and work it out firmly until the mouth parts have disengaged.
 Any parts left in can cause infection.

 Worms and other parasites can cause multiple health problems, including intestinal and neurological ailments.
 Some enter the body via food or drink; others burrow through the skin of persons swimming in infected water or walking barefoot on infected ground.
 Almost all cases can be treated, but prevention is much preferred.